dwt/valueobject/README.md

  - All regular `object`, `dict` and `ValueObject` methods will be returned on attribute access.
 A key such as `copy` needs to be accessed via item access syntax (e.g. `valueobject['copy']`).

+## Changelog

+- 1.0.3: Minor build fixes, to make the setup.py file python3 safe.
+While the rest of the library was python3 safe all along, that file was not… 😬